azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 ## Provisioning Stages

-This section describes the various milestones that occur between the initial creation of an openstack-cluster [Helm release](https://helm.sh/docs/glossary/#release) and a fully functional cluster which is ready for use.
+This section describes the various milestones that occur between the initial creation of an openstack-cluster [Helm release](https://helm.sh/docs/glossary/#release) and a fully functional workload cluster which is ready to use.
 At each step in the list below, some commonly encountered issues are highlighted; however, this should not be treated as an exhaustive list and further investigation may be required on a case by case basis.

 > [!IMPORTANT]
-> In all of the code snippets below, any commands which are targeting the Cluster API management cluster will be denoted with `--kubeconfig capi-mgmt` whereas those targeting the workload cluster will use `--kubeconfig workload`.
+> In all of the code snippets below, any command targeting the Cluster API management cluster will be denoted with `--kubeconfig capi-mgmt` whereas those targeting the workload cluster will use `--kubeconfig workload`.

 When an instance of the openstack-cluster Helm chart is installed on a CAPI management cluster, the provided Helm values are used to generate a set of Kubernetes yaml resources which are then applied to the cluster.
 The generated resources can be viewed using the Helm CLI: